pythononwheels/pow_devel/pythononwheels/start/README.md

 I call it *SQUEEZY* => for Simple, Quick and Easy.

 ## Principle
 As simple to use as possible.
 Everything you always need on board.
-And you can always escape and go RAW.
+And you can always escape and go *RAW*.
 Batteries included! (tornado Webswerver, SQLite DB)

 ## Strong Foundation: